Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <small>It returns an object with a `message` property that is type `String`.</small>

-getAbout has to return something that looks the the About type.
+getAbout has to return something that looks the About type.

 <!-- > -->